TheSkimm is an interesting case.

 Here are the key takeaways from their referral program:

-- “Gated” access to super-fans only.
+- “Gated” access or even early access to super-fans only.

 - Easy sharing process.